getsentry/sentry-javascript/docs/sourcemaps.rst

     While the recommended solution is to upload your source artifacts to Sentry, sometimes it’s necessary to allow communication from Sentry’s internal IPs.
 For more information on Sentry’s public IPs, :ref:`ip-ranges`.

+.. admonition:: Secure Access to Source Maps

+    If you want to keep your source maps secret and choose not to upload your source maps directly to Sentry, you can enable the "Security Token" option in your project settings.
+This will cause outbound requests from Sentry's servers to URLs originating from your "Allowed Domains" to have the HTTP header "X-Sentry-Token: {token}" appended.
+You can then configure your web server to allow access to your source maps when this header/token pair is present.

 Uploading Source Maps to Sentry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~